alfredkam/PHYLO/README.md

 	js/views	<=== responsible for inital html materials and listenes to model changes / actions / events js/models 	<=== responsible for data models
-	js/controller 	<=== defines the site routes
+	***under these folder you will see site.*.js, this can be considered as the main class js/controller 	<=== defines the site routes
 	template 	<=== contains the html template

 	DNA		<=== the base framework for the game, it depeneds on jquery (for now) RNA		<=== it extends of the DNA framework

 Backbone is mainly used to add structure , http://backbonejs.org <br>